CS3398-Sapphire-Sourcerer/Group-Project/README.md

 # Group-Project
 ##	About the project

-This project is a location-based, territory controlled, trivia game that allows students (currently at Tx.
-State) to create a profile, select one of three teams, and answer trivia questions based on the major (i.e. Computer Science, English, Nursing, exc.) of the current building they are in.
+This project is a location-based, territory controlled, trivia game that allows students (currently at Texas State University) to do the following:
+* to create a profile
+* select one of three teams (based on University school colors)
+* answer trivia questions based on the majors (i.e. Computer Science, English, Nursing, etc.) who occupy the building

 ##	Team members

 Adam Garcia, Brittany Torelli, Casey Sledge, Claudia Ortiz, Collin Weir, Jeremiah Burks, Kaleb Jacobson

-##	How to compile and run program
+##	Neccessary Libraries

 The program is developed in Pycharm using flask.
 In order to compile the program, you will need the following libraries: